MetOffice/git-novice/learners/reference.md

 [distributed version control]{#dvc}
-:   In a distributed version control system such as [Git](#git) each collaborator has an entire copy of the whole repository and its history.
+:   In a distributed version control system such as [Git](#git) each collaborator has a copy of the entire repository and its history.
 Working on code does not require internet access and there are multiple backups of the entire repository.